Make-Ahead Thanksgiving: How To Plan And Prep For Thanksgiving to Save You Time (And Your Sanity)

-Mashed potatoes that make sense:
+Mashed potatoes to make the meal:

 Sweet Potato Casserole

 Sweet potato casserole can be prepped up to three days in advance with no issues.
 The potatoes can be roasted, mashed, mixed with sugar and eggs on Tuesday night and refrigerated.
 If you’re doing a nut streusel topping, you can top the casserole right after it’s all mixed.
-If you’re doing a marshmallow topping, it's better to wait until just before it’s baked to top it.
+If you’re doing a marshmallow topping, it's better to wait until just before baking to top it.

 Don’t have a sweet potato recipe?
 We’ve got you covered in sweetness: